jummy123/last-resort-liquidator/README.md

 * Accounts with not enough collateral in a single token to liquidate half an entire loan will be skipped
 * learn [NatSpec](https://docs.soliditylang.org/) documentation format
 * listen to a real node and maintain a local database of account health
+* Dockerfile so people don't need to install the deps